karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-1.md

     "icon": "icon.png",
     "symbolInfo": [
       {
-        "id": "Docker",
+        "id": "FunctionName",
         "name":
         {
-          "text": "Adds a Dockerfile."
+          "text": "The name of the Azure Function."
         },
         "isVisible": true
       },
       {
-        "id": "ReadMe",
+        "id": "LogLevel",
         "name":
         {
-          "text": "Adds a Readme."
+          "text": "Default LogLevel for the Azure Function."
         },
         "isVisible": true
-      }
+      },
+      {
+        "id": "CronExpression",
+        "name":
+        {
+          "text": "The timer expression in cron expression."
+        },
+        "isVisible": true
+      },
     ]
 }
 ```
 - The ``order`` attribute is used to specify the order of the template in the ``Visual Studio New Project`` dialog.
 - You can customize your templates appearance in the template list with an icon.
 If it is not provided, a default icon will be associated with your project template.
 To add your own icon you just need to put an  ``icon.png`` file inside the ``.template.confg`` folder.
-- The ``symbolInfo`` array contains all the command options we want to show in the Visual Studio dialog.
+- The ``symbolInfo`` array contains all the command line parameters that we want to render inside the Visual Studio dialog.
 - The ``symbolInfo.isVisible`` property enables the parameter visibility.
 The default value of the ``isVisible`` property is ``false``.
 You need to change it to ``true`` or is not going to show in the Visual Studio dialog.

+**Quick tip**: The id attribute of the objects being placed inside the ``symbolInfo`` array: ``FunctionName``, ``LogLevel`` and ``CronExpression`` must match the names found inside the ``symbols`` object from the ``template.json``.

 ## **1.6.
-Using your templates within in Visual Studio**
+Using your templates within Visual Studio**

 > - **This feature is only available in Visual Studio version 16.8 or higher**.
 > - **If you're creating a solution template you need at least Visual Studio version 16.10 or higher.**

-Right now there is **no way to install a template package within Visual Studio**, to install the templates on your machine **you need to do it using the .NET CLI**. _More info about how you can do it on section 1.3._
+Right now there is **no way to install a template package within Visual Studio**, to install them on your machine **you need to do it using the .NET CLI**. _More info about how you can do it on section 1.3._

 After you have installed the templates via .NET CLI you need to enable the use of templates within Visual Studio.
 To enable this option visit the ``Preview Features`` options in the ``Tools > Options`` menu and look for the ``Show all .NET Core templates in the New Project dialog`` checkbox.

-After enabling this option and choosing to create a new project you’ll see your custom templates in the list of available templates.
+After enabling this option if you choose to create a new project you’ll see your custom templates in the list of available templates.
 ![list-templates](/img/dotnet-vs-list-templates.png)

-If you try to create a new project using your custom template a dialog will show up with all the command line options you have set previously in the ``ide.host.json`` file.
+If you try to create a new project using your custom template a dialog will show up with all the command line parameters you set previously in the ``ide.host.json`` file.
 Here's an example about how it looks:
 ![api-vs-dialog](/img/dotnet-api-template-vs-dialog.png)

-I think this is enough theory for now, I'll say I have covered the basic things you need to know when building a template.
+I think it's enough theory for now and I have covered the basic concepts you need to know when building a template.

-In the next section I will show you how to convert some apps into .NET templates, but it won't be right now, see you in part 2!
+In the next section I will show you how to convert some apps into .NET templates, but it won't be right now. **See you in part 2**